RasmusLindroth/tut/README.md

 * `:favorites` = Lists users that favorited the toot
 * `:follow-tag <tag>` = Follow a hashtag named &lt;tag&gt;
 * `:followers` = List of people the account are following.
 It only works on profiles
-* `:following` = List of people follwing the account.
+* `:following` = List of people following the account.
 It only works on profiles
 * `:help` = Show help for how to use tut
 * `:h` = Shorter form of former command
 * `:history` = Show edits of a toot